-In order to expedite your work to our staff, we ask that you use the formatting held within this Word file as your guide.
+We accept manuscripts from both individuals and literary agents.
+In order to expedite your manuscript to our staff, we ask that your edited manuscript use the formatting outlined below.
 We accept manuscripts as Microsoft Word DOC or DOCX files.
-Given the different formats we utilize, the rule of thumb is the simpler the formatting the better off everyone is.
+Given different formatting options for text, the rule of thumb is "the simpler the formatting the better."
 We ask that you do not utilize some of the standard formatting options available in MS Word.
-Many of these stock formatting conventions will have to be eliminated during certain phases of the publication process and will delay the process.
-For example, we asked that when using bullet points, you use an asterisk instead of Word’s automatic bullet point function.
-By way of example, here are some other things to stay away from when submitting your manuscript:
+Many of these stock formatting conventions will distract from the review process.
+For example, we ask that when using bullet points, you use an asterisk instead of Word’s automatic bullet point function.
+Here are some other things to stay away from when submitting your manuscript:

-* Only use the “Normal” formatting selection when using MS Word 2010.
+- Only use the “Normal” formatting selection when using MS Word.

-* Do not utilize Word’s automatic footnote or end-note function in your final draft.
-We request that any citations are in an end-note MLA format.
+- Do not utilize Word’s automatic footnote or end-note function in your final draft.
+We request that any citations are contained within end-notes in a MLA format.
 Please use only reputable sources.
 Sources from populist written encyclopedias and other non-authoritative sources will not be accepted in any publication.

-* Do not bookmark any section or chapter headings auto-formatting.
+- Do not use bookmarks in any section or chapter heading auto-formatting.

-* Do not use the section or page break functions.
+- Use the next page break function to separate chapters/sections.
 These conventions will likely change during the layout process.

 Parts, Chapters, and Subheadings

 All of your body text should be in 12 point Garamond.
 All divisions of text should include a line above and below the heading.
+Do not use "all caps" for any heading.
 All headings should be centered and use the following font sizes/formatting:

 Parts: 16 Point Garamond